Iamhamza47/PNY-Project/README.md

 Muhammad Hamza's Portfolio
 This is the personal portfolio website of Muhammad Hamza, showcasing my skills, projects, and experiences in frontend development and digital marketing.
-The portfolio is designed to be simple, responsive, and interactive, showcasing the following key areas:
+The portfolio is designed to be simple, responsive, and interactive, showcasing the following key areas.

 Key Features:
 Responsive Design: Built using HTML, CSS, the portfolio is fully responsive, ensuring it works seamlessly across all devices.